Assignment 6 - GitHub Flow

 - Teams:

-- The first teammate: Create a name like “Team A” that reflects the team assignment in class.
+- The first teammate: Create a name like “alice-bob” using your first names.

 - The second (and third) teammate: Join the team your partner made.